 Oh no!
 Those people are your warmest leads on LinkedIn.
 They have expressly said they want to get to know you.
 If they failed to personalize their request and strike up a conversation, it’s incumbent upon you to do it if you want to take the relationship to the next level and turn it into new business.

-Or, if you’re really ready to up your LinkedIn game, sign up for my e-course.
-I go over everything a small business owner needs to know to go from feeing lost about LinkedIn to getting found on LinkedIn.
+If you’re ready to really up your LinkedIn game, sign up for my online LinkedIn for Small Business course.
+I go over everything a small business owner needs to know to go from feeling lost about LinkedIn to getting found on LinkedIn.